projectcalico/calico/security/calico-network-policy.md

 ### Before you begin

 Calicoctl must be **installed** and **configured** before use.
-If calicoctl is printing *"no etcd endpoints specified"*, please configure Calico to either a Kubernetes or etcd datastore.
+Calicoctl will use etcd as the datastore by default, but many Calico installation manifests configure Kubernetes as the datastore.
+You can find more information on how to install and configure calicoctl in the following links:

 - [Install Calicoctl]({{ site.baseurl }}/getting-started/calicoctl/install)
 - [Configure Calicoctl]({{ site.baseurl }}/getting-started/calicoctl/configure/overview)